 In the past few years especially, the workplace experience has become a central priority for many business leaders.

 They read Jacob Morgan’s book, The Employee Experience Advantage.
-They saw companies that invested heavily in employee experience technology and other initiatives had average profits four times higher than those that didn’t.
+They saw companies that invested heavily in workplace experience technology for employees and other initiatives had average profits four times higher than those that didn’t.

 Some even began creating new positions called workplace experience managers.